DEADMAN-5J/Sign-Language-to-Text-master/README.md

 ## #2 data preprocessing

-To preprocess the images, first we will scale down the image from 300x400 to 30x40, then apply two filters one is black&white then gaussian.
+To preprocess the images, first we will scale down the image from 300x400 to 64x64, then apply two filters one is black&white then gaussian.
 The result images will be stored in preprocessed-data folder.
 To do all these, we need to set the root directory of the project by changing 15th line of image_preprocessing.py, then run the image_preprocessing.py file.

 testing-filters.py is used to show how the data images will look after perprocessing.

+## #3 training model and showing accuracy

+After data preprocessing, then comes the model training part.
+For that we need to run train2.py file.
+The job of this file is to train the model, store it locally, and plot the training accuracy and loss in charts. after training the model, it generates model-bw.h5 and model-bw.json files, they are then usually stored in the model directory.

+## #4 using the trained model to predict hand signs

+once we have the training models, we can use the app2.py file to get sign inputs from device camera and predict the sign.